StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/turn-off-a-feeder.md

 <!-- md:version 5.5 --> <!-- md:permission `manageConfig` --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for turning off an [alert feeder](about-feeders.md) in TheHive.
+Turn off an [alert feeder](about-feeders.md) in TheHive to temporarily stop it from retrieving data from an external service.

 <h2>Procedure</h2>